Trees in Conservation Areas

-If you want to carry out work to a tree or remove a tree in a Conservation Area you must give us 6 weeks notice using the Tree Works Consent Form
+If you want to carry out work to a tree or remove a tree in a Conservation Area you must give us 6 and submit a Tree Works Consent Form

 In addition to this, a specific tree may be protected by a Tree Preservation Order.

 You do not normally need permission to cut down or do work to trees that are:-

 - less than 75mm in diameter (measured 1.5m above ground)